oroinc/documentation/backend/entities/crud.rst

             '@and':
                 - '@not_equal': [$.data.parentCategory, null]

 .. note:: When creating your own operation, make sure to exclude the entity from the default operation.
-See more details on |available operations and their configuration| in the related article.
+See more details on :ref:`available operations and their configuration <bundle-docs-platform-action-bundle-operations>` in the related article.

 .. include:: /include/include-links-dev.rst